 Royal Spa hot tubs are designed to maintain water temperature when you properly use an insulated cover.
 Your water levels shouldn’t alter dramatically during the winter.

 If you’re actively using your hot tub in the winter, you’ll likely notice the water’s level decrease over time.
 If a dip in the hot tub doesn’t occur often, checking the water levels once a week should suffice.
 Partially open the cover and take a glimpse inside.
 You can quickly hit the buttons, run the jets, and make sure everything is working correctly.

-You may be tempted to soak in your hot tub for an extended period during winter.
+You may be tempted to soak in your hot tub in the winter for an extended period of time.
 Due to the extreme difference in the water’s temperature and the air’s temperature, be sure to pay attention to how you feel while using the spa.
 If at any point you feel overly tired or in any way feel discomfort…it is time to exit the spa.
 When it’s freezing above the water, and extremely hot below the water, your body’s internal calibration may get confused.

 One quick tip for traveling to and from your hot tub: Keep a pair of flip-flops handy so your feet never touch the cold deck!
 Everyone has always been concerned about hot tub safety, but more people fall on the ice on their patio than slip in the hot tub.
 Be safe…